microsoft/PowerPlatformConnectors/certified-connectors/EXPOCAD/Readme.md

 * `Return a collection of all booth classes` : Returns a collection of all booth classes in the supplied event.
 * `Return the specified booth class` : Returns the specified booth class.
 * `Returns the master list of requestable items` : Will return items that match either the glCode or the transactionCode
+* `Return all invoices in supplied event`: Returns all invoices in the supplied event.
 * `Set the default rate plan` : Sets the default rate plan for the supplied event.
 * `Uncombine the specified booth` : Uncombines the specified booth in the supplied event.
 * `Undelete the specified booths` : Undeletes the specified booths in the supplied event.